-“Don’t worry, dark chocolate is good for you!” …We’ve all heard that one before— especially when struggling through a diet.
-But, how healthy is chocolate?
-How much (or how little) do you need to reap the nutritional benefits?
+“Dark chocolate is good for you!”
+We’ve all heard that one before, especially when struggling with a diet.
+But how healthy is chocolate?
+And how much do you need to reap the nutritional benefits?
 Is it just dark chocolate or can it be found in other chocolate products as well?
-Let’s investigate…

 The nutritional content of a raw cacao bean

 Originally dubbed “food of the Gods”, the cacao (or cocoa) bean is the unprocessed form of chocolate that contains over 300 healthy compounds such as such as Vitamins B1, B2, B3, B5, B9 and Vitamin E, minerals like iron, zinc, magnesium, copper, and calcium, and antioxidants, such as flavanols and catechins.
 Cocoa beans are also rich in fiber and healthy fatty acids, like oleic acid and palmitic acid.